HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Introduction

 \subsection{Contribution}

 Our main contributions are threefold.
 First, we design a methodology to systematically collect the supply chain information of LLMs.
 In this paper, we mainly study the most popular AI platform, i.e., Hugging Face, but the same strategy applies to other platforms.
-In particular, we use the APIs from the AI platform to collect the metadata about the hosted model and dataset.
+In particular, we use the APIs from the AI platform to collect the metadata about the hosted models and datasets.
 To this end, we collected a large dataset as of \textit{June 30, 2025}.

-Second, with the collected metadata, we created a new graph, named \textbf{\textit{LLM supply chain graph}}, to model the relationships between models and datasets.
-It is a directed heterogeneous graph where a node denotes different types of datasets and models (including base, fine-tune, adapter, quantization, and merge).
-An edge denotes the dependency relationship between them, including model-model, dataset-dataset, and model-dataset relationships.
+Second, with the collected metadata, we construct a new graph, named \textbf{\textit{LLM supply chain graph}}\footnote{The constructed graph: \url{https://github.com/SC-Lab-Go/HuggingGraph}}\footnote{A demonstration website: \url{https://ai-supply-chain.github.io/}}, to model the relationships between models and datasets.
+It is a directed heterogeneous graph, where a node denotes different types of models and datasets, and an edge denotes the dependency between them.
 Together, this graph is able to accurately capture the LLM supply chain information.
-To this end, we constructed a large graph with \update{\textbf{402,654 nodes}} and \update{\textbf{462,524 edges}}.
-An anonymized version of the complete graph is publicly available at GitHub\footnote{LLM supply chain graph: \url{https://github.com/huggingface00/HuggingGraph}}.
+To this end, we get a graph with \update{\textbf{402,654 nodes}} and \update{\textbf{462,524 edges}}.